LelsersLasers/Minecraft/mc_raylib_cpp/README.md

 	- Preformance
 		- [ ] Unload models from GPU when not in view
 		- [ ] Unload/don't create/load models that are blank
-		- Vectors of reference_wrappers instead of strings (keys)
 		- Store chunk block data as a list of indexes to a vector of blocks
 			- Avoids repeating/duplicating block info
 - Everything 2